-This blog is how I’m going to prove to my children, when they’re old enough to understand and argue, that I loved them half time but twice as much as they’ll ever believe.
+When I began this blog, it was going to be proof to my children, when they’re old enough to understand and argue, that I loved them half time but twice as much as they’ll ever believe.

-For one year, from Feb 2012 to Feb 2013, I’m participating in a job share.
-That means I get to spend half the week in yoga pants with my angelic children and half the week bragging about them and in heels, amid adults.
-Well, that’s the plan anyway.
-My husband is a trouper for attempting this with me, because let’s face it, our wine supply is about to decrease.
+For one year, from Feb 2012 to Feb 2013, I participated in a job share, as a PR person for a Fortune 50 company.
+That meant I got to spend half the week in yoga pants with my angelic children and half the week bragging about them and in heels, amid adults.

-What do I hope to accomplish?
-To be serious for a moment, I really want to get a handle on my son’s development.
+What did I hope to accomplish?
+I really wanted to get a handle on my son’s development.
 Charlie has Down syndrome, which means we have regular sessions with a physical therapist, a speech therapist, an occupational therapist and a play therapist.
 He’s remarkable and doing so well, but during the first year of his life, I was a train wreck.
 I was trying to pretend nothing had changed in my life, constantly racing from home, where most sessions take place, to the office, then out again so I could make it home in time for our babysitters to have lives of their own and dinners with their families.
 It was constant chaos.

-But I’m two years’ worth of parenting skills smarter (or so I tell myself), and now our daughter, Mary Emma, has joined our circus.
-I have twice the reason to focus on family, and I’m sure spending half the week with my children will be pure peace on earth.
+But I’m 3+ years’ worth of parenting skills smarter (or so I tell myself), and now our daughter, Mary Emma, has joined our circus and we’re expecting no. 3.
+I have three times the reason to focus on family.

 I’ve learned so very much.
 For one thing, blogging is hard.
 It’s time consuming and it starts to feel self-agrandizing.
 But sometimes, the right person will notice you’re trying really hard to do something well, and something good will come of it.